 Given the political climate of the time, lots of people were named Jesus, hence him always being referred to as "Jesus of Nazareth".
 Tradition states that Barabbas, the man released in Jesus' place, was also named Jesus note Barabbas, or Bar Abba in Aramaic, is actually his last name, meaning "son of the Father".

-Among Jesus' disciples, there were two men named James, two named Judas, and two named Simon (one had to be nicknamed "Peter").
+Among Jesus' disciples, there were two men named Jacob, two named Judas, and two named Simon (one had to be nicknamed "Peter").
 On one occasion, John has to introduce dialogue by saying, "Judas, not Iscariot, said..."

 "Judas who is not called Iscariot" is now known as St. Jude, patron of lost causes, because so few people would pray to him on account of the similarity.